electron/electronjs.org-old/_docs/api/dialog.md

 * `options` Object
   * `title` String
   * `defaultPath` String
+  * `buttonLabel` String - Custom label for the confirmation button, when left empty the default label will be used.
   * `filters` Array
   * `properties` Array - Contains which features the dialog should use, can contain `openFile`, `openDirectory`, `multiSelections` and